-To our current team of educators we thank you for all of your input, ideas and feedback, we wouldn't be here without you; Carol Schenk, Beth Leibovitz, Jessica Meacham, Eva Pacitti, Manon Lavigne, Pamela Vigna, Tiffany M Stewart, Pauline Tetley, Deana Spencer, Stacy Cervone, Pina Hackman, Cheryl McCabe, Marilyn Acheson, Jim & Carol Pickup, Heidi Grainger, Patricia Richmond, Erin Isom, Freya Hunter, Laura Livingston, Michelle Hornett, Tanya Morton, Sue Hoffele, Suzanne Boyd, John McCabe, Michele Hausrath, Mylene Sylvestre, Mariane Sincennes, Brenda Shuman-Riley, Andrea Hendley, Janet McCoid, Dave Wood, Tracy Strohm, Brenda Goetz, Betty Mogenson, Karen Shantz, Pam Stone, Chris Wade, Amy Simons, Yvonne Shelburne, Megan Kunkel, Lynn Dallaire, Crystal R. Albo, Michael Mades, Mark Duke, Brad MacMaster, and Robert Prater.
+To our current team of educators we thank you for all of your input, ideas and feedback, we wouldn't be here without you; Carol Schenk, Beth Leibovitz, Jessica Meacham, Eva Pacitti, Manon Lavigne, Pamela Vigna, Tiffany M Stewart, Pauline Tetley, Deana Spencer, Stacy Cervone, Pina Hackman, Cheryl McCabe, Marilyn Acheson, Jim & Carol Pickup, Heidi Grainger, Patricia Richmond, Erin Isom, Freya Hunter, Laura Livingston, Michelle Hornett, Tanya Morton, Sue Hoffele, Suzanne Boyd, John McCabe, Michele Hausrath, Mylene Sylvestre, Mariane Sincennes, Brenda Shuman-Riley, Andrea Hendley, Janet McCoid, Dave Wood, Tracy Strohm, Brenda Goetz, Betty Mogenson, Karen Shantz, Pam Stone, Chris Wade, Amy Simons, Yvonne Shelburne, Megan Kunkel, Lynn Dallaire, Crystal R. Albo, Michael Mades, Mark Duke, Brad MacMaster, Robert Prater and Suzy Brooks.

 Marilyn McCabe Acheson

 Egremont Community School, Holstein ON.

 I enjoy teaching the students when they are captivated about what they are doing at school.
 I use hockey stories at various reading levels for my students who are keen about hockey.
 Their writing and math activites relate to hockey too: reading results on line about the Leafs wins and losses and creating graphs about it, reading the schedules, etc.